What are PDFs and why are they important?

 - Add tags using Adobe Acrobat Pro.

-- If you have access to OCR software, use this to remediate any scanned documents (these are always untagged)
+- If you have access to OCR software, use this to remediate any scanned documents (these are always untagged).

 Summary